Vardoge/synq-getting-started/issue_tracker/schedule.md

 * what we plan to do today
 * what blocks us from making progress

+Standups can be viewed in the #standup room or on the Geekbot [dashboard](https://geekbot.io/dashboard/login/usr_591a1bbe104d47.81828829)

 ### Monthly and Quarterly Reviews

 * The first monday of the month go through next milestone to see if there's clarification, epic creation, any themes that emerge